ravig1729/JS-Interview-short/notes.md

 the "Callbacks in JavaScript" article, callback functions used to handle asynchronous execution.
 A callback function indicates the operation which JavaScript should execute once an asynchronous operation finishes.

 ## 15. What does the break statement do ?
 The break statement breaks out of a switch or a loop.
 In a switch, it breaks out of the switch block.
 This stops the execution of more code inside the switch.
-In in a loop, it breaks out of the loop and continues executing the code after the loop
+In a loop, it breaks out of the loop and continues executing the code after the loop

 ## 16. What does continue statement do?
 The continue statement terminates execution of the statements in the current iteration of the current or labeled loop, and continues execution of the loop with the next iteration.